devops-surya/CurrencyConversion/README.md

-Sure Teja!
-Below is a **professional `README.md`** that:

-✅ Assumes **API key is now mandatory**
-✅ Shows **exact location in `main.py` where to put your API key** ✅ Removed optional future enhancements section
-✅ Focused fully on local running with API key requirement

----

-# 📖 Currency Converter Microservice – FastAPI Version (With Mandatory API Key)

 This project is a simple **Currency Conversion Microservice** built using **FastAPI** and **Jinja2 templates**, using the **exchangerate.host API** (requires API key).